nycz/sapfo/README.md

     * if `VALUE` is omitted, the current value is inserted in the terminal for your convenience.
 * `eu` - undo edit
     * Undoes last edit.
 The undo stack does not have a limit.
+* `xNUMBER` - open the entry with the chosen program/command
+    * Make sure you set the `editor` value in config to the program to open the entry with.

 By the way
 ----------